Joey Mbu: Professional career

+Pre-draft

-Mbu was rated the 19th best defensive tackle in the 2015 NFL Draft by NFLDraftScout.com.
+Mbu was rated the 19th best defensive tackle in the 2015 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com predicted that he would be selected in the seventh round or be a priority free agent.
 Zierlein also stated that "Mbu's football character and size give him a shot to make an NFL team."

 Atlanta Falcons

-Mbu signed with the Atlanta Falcons on May 6, 2015 after going undrafted in the 2015 NFL Draft.
+Mbu signed with the Atlanta Falcons on May 6, 2015 after going undrafted in the 2015 NFL draft.
 He was released by the team on September 5 and signed to the Falcons' practice squad on September 8, 2015.
 He was promoted to the active roster on December 11, 2015.
 Mbu played in two games for the Falcons during the 2015 season, totaling one solo tackle and three tackle assists.

 On September 3, 2016, Mbu was waived by the Falcons as part of final roster cuts.
 The Falcons signed him to their practice squad the next day.
 On September 6, 2016, he was cut from the Falcons' practice squad.